NicolasCereijo/NicolasCereijo/README.md

 <h1 align="center">Hi 👋, I'm Nico!</h1>
-<h3 align="left">Computer engineering student at the Higher Polytechnic School of the Alcalá de Henares University. 🎓
+Computer engineering student at the Higher Polytechnic School of the Alcalá de Henares University. 🎓

 I have participated in the robotics team of the University of Alcalá UAHR Krakens with the aim of designing and developing the control screens for competition robots in the year 2023. 🤖